AjjMC/ajjdlc/README.md

 ## Overview

-This datapack allows mapmakers to use the Mojang API for retrieving player data through the skin servers.
+This datapack allows mapmakers to retrieve player data through the skin servers.

 ## Installing